Top 25 Ruby Developers and ROR Experts

 Nationality: American

-Jemma is a rising star in the Ruby core team, known for her work on Ruby’s Garbage Collector and for fostering community inclusivity.
+Jemma is a star in the Ruby core team, known for her work on Ruby’s Garbage Collector and for fostering community inclusivity.

 A performance enthusiast, she co-authored the book “Ruby Garbage Collection in Under Two Hours” and has written many deep-dives on how objects are allocated and collected in Ruby.
-Jemma joined Shopify’s Ruby Infrastructure team and quickly made impactful contributions to MRI (she’s credited on improvements to GC compaction and memory management).
+Jemma joined Shopify’s Ruby Infra team and quickly made impactful contributions to MRI (she’s credited on improvements to GC compaction and memory management).
 In 2022, she was invited to become a Ruby committer – a rare honor, especially for someone relatively early in their career.
 Beyond coding, Jemma co-founded WNB.rb, a global group for women and non-binary Rubyists, creating a more welcoming space in the community.

 She also helped organize the RubyConf Mini conference and frequently appears on podcasts and talks, enthusiastically explaining low-level Ruby topics (like how the parser or Just-In-Time compiler work).
 Jemma’s energy for teaching is evident in her weekly “Ruby Tip of the Week” newsletter (which she wrote for Ruby Weekly).
 In a short time, she’s become both a core contributor and a role model for inclusivity.
 Her passion for Ruby is infectious, and she’s ensuring that Ruby’s future (and community) are in good hands.